RockefellerArchiveCenter/library_data/README.md

 # RAC Library Discovery Catalog System

-A Jekyll web application which provides the front-end user interface for the online discovery of bibliographic materials at the Rockefeller Archive Center.
+A web application which provides the front-end user interface for the online discovery of bibliographic materials at the Rockefeller Archive Center.

 ## Dependencies